4. Small business rate relief

 This relief is aimed at helping small businesses where they are not entitled to another mandatory relief.

 Relief is based on the rateable value (RV) of your business in the relevant valuation period.
-The RV figures for the current valuation period (April 2017 to March 2022) are given here.

 - Businesses that occupy only one property in England and have a rateable value (RV) of less than £15,000.